corda/corda/docs/source/upgrade-notes.rst

 Step 4.
 Upgrade your use of SwapIdentitiesFlow
 ----------------------------------------------

-The ``confidential-identities`` module is experimental in Corda 3 and remains so in Corda 4.
+The :ref:`confidential_identities_ref` API is experimental in Corda 3 and remains so in Corda 4.
 In this release, the ``SwapIdentitiesFlow`` has been adjusted in the same way as ``FinalityFlow`` above, to close problems with confidential identities being injectable into a node outside of other flow context.
 Old code will still work, but it is recommended to adjust your call sites so a session is passed into the ``SwapIdentitiesFlow``.